jeeannyy/News-app/README.md

 # News app

 This is a News app that user can view, discuss, rate articles.
-It is divided into topics and it has various sorting options(likes, comments, latest).
+It is divided into topics and it has different sorting options(likes, comments, latest).
 The user can add, delete a comment freely and like/dislike a comment.

 It interacts with an API which was developed during my News Backend project.